danmar/cppcheck/tools/bisect/README.md

 ### False positive

-Provide a code sample which will trigger a single(!) false postive only.
+Provide a code sample which will trigger a single(!) false positive only.
 Trying to bisect multiple issues at the same time will most likely result in an incorrect result (see below).

 ```cpp
 // cppcheck-suppress unusedFunction